isabellaPhung/UCSC-CSE123-S25/esp-tentative-name/components/database/README.md

 The database component holds onto task and event entires, as well as habit lists.

-## `SQL.h`
+## `database.h`

-SQL.h library is an initializer script for the database.
+database.h library is an initializer script for the database.
 - Initilaizes SQLite3 struct
 - It should write empty databases to storage if not found